data-8/data8-notebook/README.md

 ### Download Docker Image
 1. Type Windows-R and enter `cmd`.
 This starts a terminal window.
-1. In the terminal window, run: `docker pull data8/data8-notebook`
+1. In the terminal window, run `docker pull data8/data8-notebook`.
+This will take a while.

 ### Download Docker Compose File
 Visit https://raw.githubusercontent.com/data-8/data8-notebook/master/docker-compose.yml and right-click in your browser window to `Save as...` the document.